 To investigate the underlying processes that drive changes in CRU organisation during cell lineage commitment, we studied the dynamics of promoter interactions and chromatin states at the individual PIRs.
 We refer to changes in PIR connectivity as ‘rewiring’, and to chromatin state changes at PIRs as ‘recolouring’, and note that they do not need to be mutually exclusive (Figure 6A).
 To distinguish between interactions that are rewired and retained on ESC differentiation at high confidence, we applied additional filters to the PCHi-C data, resulting in 1153 rewired (present in only one cell type) and 1258 retained (present in both ESCs and NECs) interactions (see Materials and methods for details).

 Importantly, we found that the co-occurrence of rewiring and recolouring interactions on ESC differentiation was significantly more common than expected at random (Figure 6B, p-value<0.001, Fisher’s exact test).
 Specifically, new interactions that were gained by NECs preferentially acquired the active state, or transitioned from the background to repressed state (Figure 6B, bottom row).
 Interactions that were lost on ESC differentiation were enriched for PIRs that transitioned from the active to poised / Polycomb-associated states, as well as for those switching to the background state (Figure 6B, middle row).
-These observations indicate that lineage commitment associates with concerted changes in the connectivity and chromatin state of regulatory regions.
+Notably, the vast majority of rewiring events (99.7%) were not associated with larger-scale A/B compartment dynamics (not shown).
+Together, these observations indicate that lineage commitment associates with concerted changes in the connectivity and chromatin state of regulatory regions.

 Interactions at NR2F1 (Figure 6C) and ZSCAN2 (Figure 6–figure supplement 1A) exemplify the preferential co-occurrence of rewiring and recolouring events, with interactions present in the cell type in which the respective PIR is in the active state.
 However, we also found examples of PIR rewiring that showed unchanged chromatin states in both cell types, such as those at the JAG1 and HAPL3 genes (Figures 6D and 6–figure supplement 1B).
 Finally, we observed that 25% of PIRs that were retained in both cell types undergo chromatin state recolouring (Figure 6E, red segment).
 These regions included, for example, PIRs associated with the IRX3 and RAB3B promoters (Figure 6F and Figure 6–figure supplement 1C).